 Guaras is a steering system - and not a keel supplement

 When the Spaniards meet the Inca Balsa rafts, they were surprised by the cargo they were able to carry - but too the fact, that those rafts were navigated without a rudder, but nevertheless were able to go as close or better to the wind than the Spanish ships.

 But how that technology worked is still today something of a mystery.

-One of the FIRST photos - showing two of the LAST balsas
+Two of the FIRST glass plate photos - showing some of the LAST balsas

 - around 120 years ago -

 A balsa raft - a Kontiki-raft is a raft of balsa-wood-logs with Guaras plunged-in (inserted) between the logs to control that leeway, as every sail-craft has.
 Guara they called it and Guara is the accepted word for those daggerboards, centerboards, leeboards, lifting keels, swinging swords - words as all are synonyms for nearly the same - retractable keels.
 The word Guara is not a Quechua word - seems to come from a language nearer to Equator.